skymethod/spc/README.md

 ## Why

-Podcasting is built on open technologies: allowing anyone to publish, and anyone to listen - supporting various companies on both sides, agreeing to nothing but the standard that defines how podcasts are described.
+Podcasting is built on open technologies: allowing anyone to publish, and anyone to listen - supporting various companies on both sides, agreeing to nothing but the [open standard](https://www.rssboard.org/rss-specification) that defines how podcasts are described.

 Some podcast player apps keep track of various metrics happening on their app for each podcast, and make podcaster-facing portals available to help the podcaster see how their show is doing among listeners to that app (e.g. [Apple Podcasts](https://podcasters.apple.com/support/833-manage-your-podcast), [Spotify](https://support.spotify.com/us/article/spotify-for-creators/)).
-Most of these metrics (like "how many people follow this show", or "how many people actually hit play on this episode") are only known by each app, completely unavailable to the podcaster's usual server-side tools like hosting-company dashboards, which are based on the only thing the server-side can see: downloads.
+Most of these metrics (like "how many people follow this show", or "how many people actually hit play on this episode") are only known by each app, completely unavailable to the podcaster's usual server-side tools like hosting-company dashboards, which are based on the only thing the server-side can see: [downloads](https://www.captivate.fm/podcast-growth/analytics/podcast-downloads-guide).

 While one-off app-specific portals are useful, they each define and report information in [slightly different and incompatible ways](https://wearebumper.com/blog/one-big-number-how-to-combine-audio-video-podcast-data-across-apple-spotify-and-youtube), and require the podcaster to log into each platform or set up an unsupported custom integration based on scraping the portal content.

-Since podcasting is based on open standards, there should be a simple and uniform way for podcast apps to securely provide aggregate client-side metrics for each show back to podcasters.
+> Since podcasting is based on open standards, there should be a simple and uniform way for podcast apps to securely provide aggregate client-side metrics for each show back to podcasters.

 ## What

 This document describes a simple, standard mechanism that any podcast app can use to securely provide these client-side metrics back to each podcaster.

 > [!IMPORTANT]
 > These are _aggregate_ metrics at the show/episode level, _not_ at the listener level.
 This is not a new [RAD](https://www.npr.org/sections/npr-extra/2018/12/11/675250553/remote-audio-data-is-here), no listener IP address or proxies, just sums.
-In most cases, implementation may not prompt a change to an app's published policies at all, since this is aggregate information that is likely already being collected.
+In most cases, implementing this standard may not prompt a change to an app's published policies whatsoever, since this is aggregate information that is likely already being collected.

 It's called **Standard Podcast Consumption**, or **spc**